sintutu/daily-ponderance-web/CONTRIBUTE.md

 1. This web app is meant to run locally by a meeting host for now.
 Hosting it elsewhere so the meeting host doesn't have to do this is a later problem.
 2. This is also supposed to be easily convertible into a mobile app so it's quick and easy to view the reading when you need to.
 Getting the app on a phone is a later problem out of this scope.
+3. There are no tests.
+There should be.